kauai-ian/todo-list-react-mongodb/README.md

 Attempted a simple todo list using React.

-- It has the ability to have seperate lists of todo items.
+- Seperate project lists each with todo items.
 - Each todo item can be checked and unchecked.
 - The checked items can all be cleared from the list using the clear completed button.
 - Individual lists and todo items can be removed using the delete button (trash can icon).